 Visiting Niagara on the Lake Wineries

 The two main ways to explore the many wineries of Niagara on the Lake are to either buy a Winemakers Pass in advance which costs £25 and allows you one tasting at 25 wineries in the region, or you can choose to do as we did and wait to see which wineries we could make it to in a day.

 All you have to do is turn up, park your bikes (or car) and walk in.
 Some wineries will offer a tasting for free, whereas the bigger ones will charge from $3-$5 for a flight of 3 or 4 tastings.
 In all of the wineries if you purchase a bottle of their wine the price of your tastings would be removed.

 Most places offered tours of their establishments and all of the staff we met were extremely friendly and more than happy to chat and discuss the winemaking process.

 It was also extremely interesting learning what brought people into the Wine business, with one elder gentleman working in finance his entire life, then quitting at 50 and turning his love of wine into a full-time career.

 Which Wineries to Visit

-The first winery we visited on our tour was Sunny Brook Estate who are rather unusual in their winemaking technique.
+The first winery we visited on our tour was Sunny Brook Estate, which is rather unusual in its winemaking technique.
 Sunny Brook produces sweet wines from fruit other than the traditional grape, such as cranberry, strawberry, peach, pear, apple and plum.

 We then headed to Strewn Winery for a free tour of their estate and to learn about winemaking in Niagara.
 Here we learnt about the history of the estate, which grapes were used and the full process which occurs after the grapes are picked.